elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

         - `Title` to "Title of your Training material"
         - `Publication date` to "today's date"
         - `Creators` click `+ Add Creator` button and add your group members ORCIDs one at the time
-        - `Description` add the course description formattedin a human readable way
+        - `Description` add the course description formatted in a human readable way
         - `License` to "Creative Commons Attribution 4.0 International aka CC-BY-4.0"
-    6. Go back to the first field `Digital Object Indtifier`, click the button `Get a DOI now!` > This will reserve a DOI for your record that can be included in your files prior to upload.
+    6. Go back to the first field `Digital Object Identifier`, click the button `Get a DOI now!` > This will reserve a DOI for your record that can be included in your files prior to upload.
 Copy the reserved DOI that has appeared to the left.
 It should look similar to this: `10.5072/zenodo.109776`
     7. Click `Save draft`in the right hand menu

     #### Step 2 - Upload  your files
-    1. Go to your GDrive folder
+    1. Go to your Google Drive folder
     2. In your `readme file`, add the DOI you reserved in the previous step
     3. Now download the entire folder by right clicking on the folder name and then select `download`.
 A `.zip file` will de downloaded to your computer.
     4. Locate the `.zip file` on your computer
-    5. Return to Zenodo sandbox and in your Dashboard, click `edit` next to your saved record in the list
+    5. Return to [Zenodo Sandbox](https://sandbox.zenodo.org/) and in your Dashboard, click `edit` next to your saved record in the list
-    6. Upload your `.zip file` of your GDrive folder by `Drag and drop` or by clicking the `Upload files` button
+    6. Upload the `.zip file` you downloaded from your Google Drive folder by `Drag and drop` or by clicking the `Upload files` button
     7. Click `Save draft` in the right side-menu and then `Preview`.
 Review your record and if everything looks good, click `Back to edit` in the top left and then `Publish`in the right side-menu.

     #### Step 3 - Add additional metadata to your record

-    Rich metadata is very important for making any kind of digital object FAIR.
-We will continue to add the metadata from the previous session in the Zenodo Record.
-Metadata can be addedd without generating a new version of your record.
-If you were to upload new files, a new version of the record would automatically be generated and triggering the creation of a new DOI.
+    Rich metadata is essential for making any digital object FAIR.
+In this step, we will manually add the metadata from the previous session to your Zenodo record for the repository.
+Adding or updating metadata does not create a new version of the record.
+A new version, and a new DOI, is only generated if you upload additional files to the repository.

     1. In your Zenodo Sandbox Dashboard, click `edit` next to your repository in the list
     2. Set (change or add) the following: